yap-zong-xin/yap-zong-xin/README.md

 ## Hi there 👋

+My name is Yap Zong Xin, and I'm a final year Computer Science student at NUS.
+I am interested in creating intuitive and visually engaging interfaces that improve how people interact with technologies!

+- 🔭 I’m currently working on Explord, a personal project that aims to allow road trips lovers (bike/cars) to join road trips and to plan them.
+- 🌱 I recently finished a React course throug Udemy [link here].
+- 👯 I’m looking to join an internship during my summer (May 25 to Aug 25).
+You can reach me at yapzongxin@hotmail.com.

 <!--
 **yap-zong-xin/yap-zong-xin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.